philipmadeley/NEW_portfolio/content/work/spikebox-app.md

 ## Visit
 The landing page was rebranded under www.metaps.com as of June 2015.
 The dashboard can be accessed with a user account only.

+Process & Involvement
+Wireframe and prototype creation
+Art direction and branding
+UI design and iconography
+User testing
+Download
+Google Play
+iTunes
+Focus Point
+Design an integrated experience where users can easily label photos under the categories; Sale, Trade, Rent or Giveaway.
+The UI must provide well-balanced synergy between other elements and not increase cognitive load to the user.

+Focus Solution
+Utilize icons for globally recognized signifiers such as Comment, Like and Menu.
+For less afforded global signifiers (Sale, Trade, Rent, Giveaway) use simple text and colour to distinguish functionality.
+Group similar functions together and hierarchically order elements according to use-value importance.

+Visit
+www.box.spike.cc